synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

     ['mcastRpc', group, ttl, func].concat(args));
 ```

-In case it is not obvious, in Javascript all arrays have the ability to call their member functions (such as concat()), even if they have not been placed into a named variable.
+In case it is not obvious, in Javascript all arrays have the ability to call their member functions (such as concat()), *even if they have not been placed into a named variable*.

 To give another example, [3, 2, 1].sort() becomes [1, 2, 3].